NilayKantharia/QuoraLite/README.md

 + EJS(for templating engine)

 ### Note :
-I have implemented Database in this project, instead i have used an array to do all the operations.
+I have not implemented Database in this project, instead i have used an array to do all the operations.